tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_combine_swagger_and_guide.md

 path1: /restapispecifications.html
 ---

-Whenever discussions about Swagger and other REST API specifications take place, we technical writers invariably ask how we can include the Swagger UI display within our other documentation.
-Or, how can we include our my other documentation in within the Swagger UI output?
+Whenever discussions about Swagger and other REST API specifications take place, technical writers invariably ask they can include the Swagger output with the rest of their documentation.
+This question dominates tech writer discussions perhaps more than any others when it comes to Swagger.

 {% if site.target == "web" %}
 * TOC